Sharon M. O'Donnell

 Sharon is a highly experienced professional liability attorney who defends private and public entities in a wide array of education law, employment law and civil rights litigation.
 Her clients range from self-insured corporations, to school districts and other private and public entities insured under errors & omissions, directors & officers, professional liability and employment liability practices insurance policies.

-As co-chair of the firm’s School Leaders Practice Group, Sharon has successfully defended some of the most high-profile school district litigation in the state of Pennsylvania.
+Sharon has successfully defended some of the most high-profile school district litigation in the state of Pennsylvania.
 She defends school districts in due process matters brought under the Individuals with Disabilities in Education Act and related federal and state statutes where a free appropriate public education (FAPE) is typically disputed, or related educational services are challenged relating to both gifted and disabled students.
 She has defended clients before the Pennsylvania Department of Education and the Pennsylvania Special Education Office for Dispute Resolution.

 In the arena of employment law, Sharon defends claims alleging unlawful discrimination, wrongful termination and retaliation matters involving Title VII actions, the Age Discrimination in Employment Act, the Americans with Disabilities Act, the Rehabilitation Act, and other similar federal statutes.
 She has also defended lawsuits brought under the Pennsylvania Whistleblower Law.
 She is accustomed to defending employment law clients in actions brought before the Pennsylvania Human Relations Commission, Equal Employment Opportunity Commission, and the Office of Civil Rights.